landlab/landlab/docs/source/user_guide/components.rst

 e.g., *topographic__elevation*, *water_surface__gradient*, *water__volume_flux*

- You can see a list of the names currently in use here: `Landlab Standard Names <https://github.com/landlab/landlab/wiki/Standard-names>`_
+ You can see a list of the names currently in use here:
+ :ref:`Landlab Standard Names <standard_names>`

-See `here <https://github.com/landlab/landlab/wiki/Standard-names#changes-to-standard-names-in-landlab>`_ for a list of recent changes to the standard name list.
+See :ref:`here <changes-to-standard-names-in-landlab>` for a list of recent changes to the standard name list.